Ulten

 Ulten ([ˈʊltn̩]; Ultimo [ˈultimo]) is a comune (municipality) in South Tyrol in northern Italy, located about 35 km west of Bolzano.

 History

 Coat-of-arms

 The shield is party per pale of argent; the first part shows half Tyrolean eagle; the second part is tierced per fess of sable and argent.
 It is the arms of the Counts of Eschenlch and the Tyrolean eagle represents the membership to the Tirol.
 The emblem was granted in 1967.

-Society
+Demographics

 Linguistic distribution

-According to the 2011 census, 99.40% of the population speak German, 0.53% Italian and 0.07% Ladin as first language.
+According to the 2024 census, 99.09% of the population speak German, 0.84% Italian and 0.07% Ladin as first language.